 Drawing on the outstanding collections of The Met and the National Gallery, London, as well as rare loans from dozens of other major lenders, the exhibition will include more than 100 works by a remarkable group of Sienese artists.
 It will feature paintings alongside sculptures, metalwork, and textiles, ranging from large works made for public display to intimate objects created for private devotion.
 Although none of these artists survived the plague of circa 1350, their achievements had an immeasurable impact on painters and theorists in the centuries that followed.

-The exhibition is made possible in part by Laura and John Arnold, a gift in memory of Regina Jaglom Wachter, The Richard and Natalie Jacoff Foundation, Inc., Trevor and Alexis Traina, and the Malcolm Hewitt Wiener Foundation.
+Additional support is provided by Laura and John Arnold, a gift in memory of Regina Jaglom Wachter, The Huo Family Foundation, The Richard and Natalie Jacoff Foundation, Inc., the Robert Lehman Foundation, Trevor and Alexis Traina, the Malcolm Hewitt Wiener Foundation, and the Horace W. Goldsmith Foundation.

 The exhibition is organized by The Metropolitan Museum of Art and The National Gallery, London.